juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 echo ${BUCKET_NAME_RESULTS}
 ```

 In this step, you will create a bucket on the AWS S3.
 It will have a fold name like "nextflow-spot-batch-result-19074-1637920838".
 Remember to **Save the AWS bucket location**.
-This location will be the path that store your experiment result.
-Also, this buck will be used in the following step.
-The above command will show the result of the result bucket.
+This location will be the path that stores your experiment result.
+Also, this bucket will be used in the following step.
+The above command will show the result of the resulting bucket.

 Here, we can run the nextflow script.